Anna R. Keenan

 What values are most important to you in your work and personal life?

 The most important value to me is connecting people with wildlife and helping both people and wildlife coexist together.
 This is really my passion - I love being able to serve the community while also protecting wildlife at the same time.
 For example, with the bald eagle nest project where we're helping a community get clean drinking water while protecting the eagle nest, the community is really invested in the eagle nest too, and that's really rewarding for me.
-I feel like I'm actually doing something to benefit the environment and benefit people, and that's what makes my work meaningful.
+I feel like I'm actually doing something to benefit both wildlife and people, and that's what makes my work meaningful.
 I also really value being able to help clients navigate complicated regulatory compliance - I've realized that a lot of people really do care and they really do want what's best for the environment, and it's been really rewarding to work with them and guide them through these federal regulatory steps.

 Locations